 This section contains some important information about your student bill.
 Please take the time to read through this information carefully as it explains how to read your bill and the consequences of failure to pay your balance by the stated due date.

 All of your provisional credits are already taken into consideration in your balance due.
 Please do not mistakenly deduct these credits again when you submit your payment.

 If you participate in the Tuition Management Systems Monthly Payment Plan, you will see a provisional credit for the remaining balance of your contract on your statement.
 If you are not currently enrolled in a payment plan but wish to participate for the upcoming semester, please visit afford.com/williams (Note: specific deadlines apply.)

-Students who have returned a Scholarship Information Sheet will see a provisional credit for any scholarships or employer payments that have not yet been received for the academic year.
-If the actual scholarship checks are not received within a reasonable period of time, provisional credits will be removed from the account creating a balance due.
+Students who have returned a Scholarship Information Sheet will see a provisional credit for any scholarships or employer tuition benefit payments for the academic year that have not yet been received.
+If the actual scholarship checks are not received within a reasonable period of time, the provisional credit will be removed from the account creating a balance due.
 It is the responsibility of the student/parent to ensure that the outside scholarship/employer payment is received by the due date.
 Failure to do so may result in a late fee.

-To ensure that the outside scholarship/employer tuition payment is applied promptly, please mail to:
+To ensure that an outside scholarship/employer tuition benefit payment is applied promptly, please mail to:

 Office of Financial Aid

 If your financial aid award is not yet completed, you are still responsible for the payment of the balance on your billing statement statement.
 If you have questions regarding financial aid, including loans, please contact the Office of Financial Aid at email@example.com or (413) 597-4181.